 Rome’s first aqueduct in 312 BC supplied a water fountain at the city’s cattle market.
 By the 300 AD the city had eleven aqueducts sustaining a population of over a million people.
 Most Roman aqueducts proved reliable and durable; some were maintained into the early modern era, and a few are still partly in use.
 In 1st century BC, Vitruvius notes methods of aqueduct surveying and construction in his work “De Architectura”.

-So there you have it, a brief history on the origins of rain gutters and how they were evolving though history.
+So there you have it, a brief, genuine and true history of rain gutter origins and how they were evolving though history.
 While people often overlook their rain gutters, it is notable to realize how important gutters and troughs are throughout history, as well as today.

 Trust AAA Pro 1 Rain Gutters for superior service and installation of a wide range of quality commercial rain gutter products and services.
 Call or text us today at (760) 445-8762.
 You’ll love our service too!